 - Maximizing dollars to the classroom: we drafted and are advocating for House Bill 77.
 This bill would limit the growth of school district central administrative spending to no faster than the Consumer Price Index (CPI) or the overall growth in the state education budget, whichever is lower, allowing more money to reach the classroom.
-Read more about it, and contact your legislators and the governor!
+Read more about it , and contact the governor!

 - Making the infrastructure funding process transparent: we are supporting House Bill 262 and Senate Bill 144, both of which would require disclosure of the sponsors of appropriations for public works projects.
 This is one of the last pieces of the legislative process that is still conducted behind closed doors.
-Learn more and contact your legislators and the governor!
+Learn more about this issue.

 - Funding the creation of an All-Payer Claims Database: five years ago, we led a successful effort to create a health care transparency website.
 The website launched last year, but in order for it to include information about the average prices paid by people who are covered by individual or employer-based insurance policies, New Mexico needs to create an All-Payer Claims Database (APCD), similar to those in place in fifteen other states.
-Both the governor and legislature have recommended funding for an APCD in their draft budgets: learn more and email your lawmakers and encourage them to include this funding in the final budget!
+Learn more and email the governor to sign the funding that was included in the budget!

 - Maximizing dollars for lottery scholarships: we are supporting Senate Bill 80, and House Bill 441, both of which would transfer unclaimed prize money ($2-3 million a year) to the scholarship fund.
-We initially opposed Senate Bill 283, which would repeal the law guaranteeing 30% of lottery revenues to students, but we are currently working with the sponsor to amend it so that it puts the interests of students first.
+We initially opposed Senate Bill 283, which would repeal the law guaranteeing 30% of lottery revenues to students, but we have worked with the sponsor to add amendments that protect the interests of students.
+We are opposing Senate Bill 598, which would repeal the 30% guarantee without including any protections for students.
 Learn more about these bills.

 KRQE News 13 investigative reporter Larry Barker has released a riveting new report on the secret process by which legislators appropriate hundreds of millions of dollars to infrastructure projects every year.